 Frequently Asked Questions

-How to start using GitDuck?
+How to start with GitDuck?

-How can I link my code to the video
+How can I share my code?

 What data are you collecting?